BEng (Hons)

 This programme has two different placement opportunities, depending on the interests of each student.
 The sandwich option provides you with the opportunity to either spend a year in industry or a year in research.

 For either opportunity, you are encouraged to obtain placements independently, however tutors may provide support and advice to those who require it during this process.
-While undertaking placements, you are responsible for your own travel, living, and accommodation costs.
+A Placement Year Fee is payable to the University of Lincoln during this year for students joining in 2025/26 and beyond.
+Students are expected to cover their own travel, accommodation, and living costs.

 Stand-alone Modules